Black Oxide Coating: A Complete Guide to Precision Machined Finish

 Black Oxide Finish

 This is where the machinist finally applies the finish.
-The machinist dips the finished metal parts into tanks containing various alkaline solutions such as sodium hydroxide, nitrates, and/or nitrates.
+The machinist dips the finished metal parts into tanks containing various alkaline solutions such as sodium hydroxide, nitrates, or nitrites.
 This stage has three different temperatures, determining the coating material on the part’s surface.

 After-Finish